home-assistant/home-assistant.io/source/_integrations/onkyo.markdown

   default: 100
   type: integer
 receiver_max_volume:
   description: The number of steps it takes for the receiver to go from the lowest to the highest possible volume.
 Possible values are 50, 80, 100, 200.
-For older Onkyo receivers this typically is 80, newer Onkyo receivers use 200.
+For older Onkyo receivers, this typically is 80; newer Onkyo receivers use 200.
   required: false
   default: 80
   type: integer